top of page

 Co-Researcher KOB

-HEdgeSpace.net is an open access radical Adult and Community Education learning-for-action resource.
+HEdgeSpace.net is an open access creative Adult and Community Education learning-for-action platform.

-This Art-Based Participatory Action Research Project PhD was initiated by Giselle Harvey, an artist, educator and activist-researcher from the West of Ireland.
-The research was hosted by The Limerick School of Art & Design, TUS, & Funded by The Irish Research Council through the GOIPG scholarship award.
-Many thanks to the Irish Research Council.
-The PhD ran from 2020 to 2024, but PAR never ends.
+This Art-Based Participatory Action Research Project PhD was initiated by G_______, an artist, educator and activist-researcher from the West of Ireland.
+The research was hosted by The Limerick School of Art & Design, TUS, & Funded by Research Ireland/The Irish Research Council through the GOIPG scholarship award.
+This PhD ran from 2020 to 2024, but PAR never ends.

 P1030506 (Large).JPG